LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 > For example, `man ls` displays all the flags/options available to you - which saves
 > you remembering them all!
 Try this for each command you've learned so far.
 > Use the `spacebar` to navigate the manual pages, and `q` to quit.
-> *Note:* this command is for Mac and Linux users only.
-It will probably not work for Windows users.
+> ** *Note:* this command is for Mac and Linux users only**.
+It does not work directly for Windows users.
+An online alternative is for instance [http://man.he.net/](http://man.he.net/), where one can search for a command and view the associated manual page.
 {: .callout}

 ~~~